Complete convergence of message passing algorithms for some satisfiability problems: Proof of Theorem and Proposition

-\end{clm} \begin{Proof} Let us track the origin of the message $y\to C$ in the tree. (which is directed towards the root).
+Next we prove that if $F_C$ is not satisfiable then it must be that $C\to x=1$.
+If $F_C$ is not satisfiable then it must be that $C=(\ell_x\vee \bar{y} \vee \bar{z})$ (otherwise $\varphi$ satisfies $F_C$).
+Further, observe that there must exist at least one clause $C_i$ containing $y$ positively, and at least one $D_j$ containing $z$ positively s.t. $F_{C_{i}}$ and $F_{D_{j}}$ are unsatisfiable.
+Otherwise, we can define $\varphi'$ to be $\varphi$ except that $y$ or $z$ are assigned FALSE (depending which of $C_i$ or $D_j$ doesn't exist).
+It is easy to see that $\varphi'$ satisfies $F_C$, contradicting our assumption.
+By the induction hypothesis $C_i\to y=1$ and $D_j\to z=1$.
+Further, by Lemma \ref{MessageIntoCycleConvergeLem}, there cannot be a message $C' \to y = 1$ where $y$ is negative, or $D' \to z =1$ where $z$ is negative (because all of these messages are directed towards the cycle).
+This in turn implies that $C\to x=1$. \end{Proof}\\ Recall our definition for $\WP$ converges correctly on a subformula $F'$ of $F$ if there exists a satisfying assignment $\psi$ to $F$ which is consistent with the planted assignment $\varphi$ on the core, and with the assignment of $\WP$ to $F'$. \begin{clm} Assume that $F$ is a unicyclic formula.
+Assume further that WP has converged on $F$.
+Let $C \to y$ be directed away from the cycle.
+Consider a subformula $F_C$ which induces a tree rooted at a clause $C$.
+This formula contains the clause $C$ and all other clauses whose path to the cycle goes via $y$.
+If in the fixed point for $F$ it holds that \begin{itemize} \item $C\to y=1$, \item $y$ appears negatively in $C$, \item $y\to C \geq 1$, \end{itemize} then $\WP$ converges correctly on $F_C$. \end{clm} \begin{Proof} We split the variables of $F_C$ into two sets.
+The first is the set of spinal variables (to be defined shortly), and the remaining variables.
+The \emph{spine} (rooted at $y$) of a tree-like formula is defined using the following procedure: Let us track the origin of the message $y\to C$ in the tree (which is directed towards the root).
 For $y\to C \geq 1$ to occur, there must be a clause $D_1$ in the tree that contains $y$ positively and a message $D_1 \to y = 1$ in the direction of the root (as messages in the direction of the root are only effected by other messages in that direction).
-Let us backtrack one more step. $D_1=(y \vee \bar{k} \vee \bar{w})$ for some variables $w,k$; $k$ and $w$ must appear negatively in $D_1$ by Lemma \ref{MessageIntoCycleConvergeLem}), and the fact that $D_1 \to y = 1$, that is both $k$ and $w$ were issued warnings having them not satisfy $D_1$.
+Let us backtrack one more step. $D_1=(y \vee \bar{k} \vee \bar{w})$ for some variables $w,k$; $k$ and $w$ must appear negatively in $D_1$ by Lemma \ref{MessageIntoCycleConvergeLem}, and the fact that $D_1 \to y = 1$, that is both $k$ and $w$ were issued warnings having them not satisfy $D_1$.
 Let us consider the clauses $D_2$ and $D_3$ that issues warnings to $k$ and $w$ respectively. $D_2=(k\vee ...),D_3=(w\vee ...)$, $D_2 \to k =1$ and $D_3 \to w = 1$, and both messages are directed towards the root.
-Obviously, one can inductively continue this backtracking procedure which terminates at the leaves of the tree (since there are not cycles the procedure is well defined and always terminates).
+Obviously, one can inductively continue this backtracking procedure which terminates at the leaves of the tree (since there are no cycles the procedure is well defined and always terminates).
 Let us call the clauses and variables that emerge in this backtrack the {\em spine} of the tree.
 The figure below illustrates this procedure.